ttetrafon/system-intelligence-obsidian-vault/World/Features/Musco Temporibus.md

 tags:
   - world/feature/flora
 ---
 A form of moss-like plant.
 Appears where the Ethereal overlaps with the Material in rare occasions.
-All patches are loosely connected through the [[../Cosmology/Planes of Existence/Spirit (Aether)/Spirit (Aether)|Aether]], forming a hive, albeit without any intelligence at all.
+All patches are loosely connected through the [[Spirit (Aether)|Aether]], forming a hive, albeit without any intelligence at all.
 - Anyone that passes nearby a patch of musco temporibus is transferred randomly in time or space.
 - The transition is rarely noticed directly.
 - Allied groups are transported together.